tokyo-ios-meetup/PresentationSlides/slides.md

 11:00 am - 11:15 am: Introduction

-11:15 am - 11:45 am: Andrew Coad will present "Fast audio waveform rendering using the Accelerate Framework".
+11:15 am - 11:45 am: Bektur Ryskeldiev will present "Interactions in Mixed Reality or what is mixed reality and how can we make applications for it?".

-11:45 am - 12:15 pm: Satoshi Hachiya will present "Using Danger in iOS Development".
+11:45 am - 12:15 pm: Paul McMahon will present "All Code is Debt".

-12:15 pm - 12:45 pm: Raj will present "Mobile Apps Development with C++"

-12:45 - 1:00pm: Discussion
+12:15 pm - 1:00pm: Discussion

 ---

 # Tokyo iOS Meetup
-## August 2017
+## September 2017

 ---